Why this matters

 | Free cash flow | CHF 94m | CHF 137m | CHF 149m |

-src/forecast.pywith the model logic;src/excel_writer.pyfor the workbook;src/case_study_charts.pyfor the public PNGs;src/render.pyto render the YAML into the markdown view. - Public data layer — Belimo annual reports FY2019–FY2025; SNB cubes (
+src/forecast.pywith the model logic;src/excel_writer.pyfor the workbook;src/case_study_charts.pyfor the public PNGs;src/render.pyto render the YAML into the markdown view. - Public data layer: Belimo annual reports FY2019 to FY2025; SNB cubes (

 devkua,devkum,snboffzisa,zimoma); KOF Datenservice (kofbarometer,ds_kof_baublatt_ausblick_qtr); Eurostatsts_copr_a; FREDA33HNOandPNRESCONS; SECO Konjunkturprognose Q1 2026; FSO CPI press releases.
 Every source has an entry in the workbook README and a row insources.md.